Working with Barod offers more than just your standard job role.

-Barod are proud to be a Silver Investors in People Award organisation.
-The IiP Award recognises our commitment to our staff and to development.
+Barod are proud to be a GOLD Investors in People Award organisation.
+The IiP Award recognises our high level of commitment to our staff and to development.

-Barod was very pleased to receive the Bronze Award ‘Achieving Change’ in the 2017 / 2018 Mind Workplace Wellbeing Index.
+Barod was very pleased to receive the GOLD Award ‘Achieving Excellence’ in Mind Workplace Wellbeing Index.
 The Index highlights the commitment of organisations to their staff wellbeing, particularly around Mental Health.
 We have a range of existing and new initiatives to help staff to improve and maintain positive mental health.

 We employ passionate and motivated team-players who share our Barod values.
 We want our staff to live our values and behaviours as they are at the heart of everything that we do.

 - Being realistic, genuine, trustworthy and fair.

 - Doing what you say you will do, being consistent and reliable and having strong moral and ethical principles.

 - Being ‘in tune’ with the feelings of others.

 - Listening to understand and appreciating other people’s unique experiences and being

 - Positive attitude